technicalagilecoach/SudokuSolver/Notes.md

   - polish the code to make the GitHub-repo public
   - remove data from git retrospectively, e.g. puzzle files, this notes, ...
 - use typealiases to make code mroe readable
-- HiddenPairs
-  - test/repair and refactor
-  - exclude naked pairs!
-  - It needs to be extended such that more than one hidden pair may occur in one particular area.
-  - more example puzzles needed
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs
-- replace GenerateNTuple by generic implementations
-- replace NakedPairs by generic NakedTuples version
 - extend BoxLineReduction to triplets
 - extend PointingPairs to triplets
-- implement remaining basic strategies (identify relevant puzzles for each)
+- clean up naked and hidden tuples (identify relevant puzzles for each)
-  - can the code for naked pairs/hidden pairs be generalized?
-  - can the code for triples/quads be specialized that it also works for pairs?
-  - naked triples
-  - hidden triples
-  - naked quads
-  - hidden quads
+  - test/repair and refactor
+  - more example puzzles needed
 - improve statistics, error checking and debug support
   - which strategies are needed might also depend on the order in which the strategies are executed!
   - clean up code for printing solutions in DebugOutput -> currently not used